markkurossi/mpc/README.md

 }
 ```

-First, start evaluator (these examples are run in the `apps/garbled`
+First, start the evaluator (these examples are run in the
-directory):
+`apps/garbled` directory):

 ```sh
 $ ./garbled -e -i 800000 examples/millionaire.mpcl